defgsus/QShadertoy/README.md

     * mouse input
     * support of mainVR() function for fisheye and cross-eye-view images

-Missing is the whole audio/camera input..
+Missing is the whole audio/camera/video input..

 ### Rationale

 This is more or less a test-bed to enable any kind of shadertoy program to be executed locally and..
     * replace inputs (own textures, audio streams, video files)
     * render to disk in super-HQ
-    * have fantastic live gigs
+    * perform live
     * exploit mainVR() function in any kind of way ;)
     * manage programs, collections and help searching for particular effects
     * add certain features to programs and save to 'library', e.g. the mainVR() function, audio-reactiveness, osc input, ...